Policy & Advocacy

 Current projects:

 We’re engaging in the Governor’s Plan for a Resilient Oregon, a people-centered resilience strategy to help communities around Oregon adapt and thrive in the face of increasingly more severe disasters.
-And we advise on the State’s work to advance natural climate solutions in Oregon in our role on the Oregon Climate Action Commission's Natural and Working Lands Advisory Committee.
+We advise on the State’s work to advance natural climate solutions in Oregon in our role on the Oregon Climate Action Commission's Natural and Working Lands Advisory Committee.